 | Iodised salt, dahi, paneer, seafood | Provides iodine, (the building block of thyroid hormones) |

-| Haldi (turmeric), ginger, methi seeds | Powerful anti-inflammatory ingredients that help reduce autoimmune activity, especially important in Hashimoto’s hypothyroidism |
+| Haldi (turmeric), ginger, methi seeds | Powerful anti-inflammatory ingredients that help reduce autoimmune activity, especially important in Hashimoto’s hypothyroidism.
+In the context of hypothyroidism ayurveda, these natural anti-inflammatory agents are highly valued for balancing the body’s systems. |

 | Daliya, jowar, bajra, oats | High in fiber (supporting gut health).
 This improves absorption of thyroid medication and hormone conversion |

-Foods to Avoid with Hypothyroidism
+Other Foods to Avoid with Hypothyroidism

 While managing hypothyroidism, you need not completely give up on your favorite food.
 But certain things need to be limited to those that interfere with the thyroid function.